ianstormtaylor/slate/docs/concepts/06-editor.md

 The `selection` property contains the user's current selection, if any.

-And the `operations` property contains all of the operations that have been applied since the last "change" was flushed.
+The `operations` property contains all of the operations that have been applied since the last "change" was flushed.
 (Since Slate batches operations up into ticks of the event loop.)

+The `marks` property stores formatting that is attached to the cursor, and that will be applied to the text that is inserted next.

 ## Overriding Behaviors